FDSN/StationXML/docs/level-response.rst

       For an analog stage this should be the units of the poles and zeros of the Laplace Transform, either:
       "LAPLACE (RADIANS/SECOND)" or "LAPLACE (HERTZ)".
-      For a digial z-transform (e.g., for an IIR filter), this should be "DIGITAL (Z-TRANSFORM)"
+      For a digital z-transform (e.g., for an IIR filter), this should be "DIGITAL (Z-TRANSFORM)"